M-Weirauch/CheckIn/README.md

 ### Advantages

 Easy Process, just connect to the wifi and you're in!

 ### Disadvantages

 Hard first time data registering.
 All MAC Adresses have to be connected to a member.
+There are some complications with Iphones as they randomize their
+MAC Adress when connecting to a network in order to prevent user tracking.
+Members with an Iphone would be tracked via their Notebook.

 ### Test